VladimirtheGreatest/html-email-project/README.md

 <p align="center">
-Please note that these emails are displayed in the website view(desktop version for presentation only), some of them need to be modified by stripping <style> tag and it is neccessary to add inline tags and special tags in order to be send as an html-email.(All e-mails tested on Gmail, large desktop, laptop, tablet, and small screen such a i-phone 5 and 6.
+Please note that these emails are displayed in the website view(desktop version for presentation only), some of them need to be modified by stripping <style> tag and it is necessary to add inline tags and special tags in order to be send as an html-email.(All e-mails tested on Gmail, large desktop, laptop, tablet, and small screen such a i-phone 5 and 6.
 Unfortunately I have no access to email on acid so in order to make them fully responsive for MSO they need to be slightly adjusted.)</p>